TeamUniMETE/TeamUniMETE/stories.md

   -sharing with one individual.
   -share and collaberate with multiple or singular persons.

+as a buisy student i want the program have a simple UI, to save time and eliminate stress.

+as a regular user i want the system to be understandable and easy to orientate

 as a user i can save my list and files;
   -local or global